How to Clean a Baseball Cap Without Ruining It

 Particulate Stains (Dirt, Dust or Ash)

 These stains are made of small particles that often sit on the surface of the fabric.
+Remove as much dry dirt as possible by brushing first.
+If staining remains, follow with spot cleaning or hand washing

 Chemical-Change Stains (Rust or Colour Changes)

-Rust remover may be needed for rust-related staining
+Rust remover is used for rust-related staining.

 Combination Stains